 Autism parent training program

-The Autism Parent Training Program at Providence Neurodevelopmental Center for Children offers a parent-implemented approach to teaching social-communication skills to children with autism and related disorders.
+The Autism Parent Training Program at Providence Children's Development Institute offers a parent-implemented approach to teaching social-communication skills to children with autism and related disorders.
 The program was developed in 2004 by speech-language pathologist Anna Dvortcsak, M.S., C.C.C.-S.L.P., and behavioral psychologist Brooke Ingersoll, Ph.D.
 Our therapists who teach this program have been trained extensively under the guidance of the two authors.

-The Autism Parent Training Program at Providence Neurodevelopmental Center for Children has two main objectives:
+The Autism Parent Training Providence Children's Development Institute has two main objectives:

 - To teach parents and families techniques that will enhance a child’s social engagement, language, play and imitation skills